Changing accountants – how the process works in practice

 • Be proactive if there are any delays in the switching process.

-Of course, we don’t live in an ideal world, so there may be issues that need to be dealt with along the way.
-As such, let’s have a look at some other things you are likely to encounter during the switching process.
+Of course, we don’t live in an ideal world, so issues may need to be dealt with along the way.

 You can expect a disengagement letter

-When your accountant discovers that you’re intending to move your tax affairs to someone else, they will send you what’s known in the industry as a disengagement letter.
-In it, you’ll find your stated reasons for leaving and details of tax affairs you might want them to continue to work on – which may be the case if you’re in the middle of your returns.
+In it, you’ll find your stated reasons for leaving and details of tax affairs you might want them to continue working on—which may be the case if you’re in the middle of your returns.

-The disengagement letter is primarily for your new accountant’s benefit, as it highlights exactly what they’re getting into and ensures that there are no unpleasant surprises hiding further down the line.
-At this point, the new accountant is looking for misleading or ‘dodgy’ behaviour, such as fraud or tax evasion.
+The disengagement letter is primarily for your new accountant’s benefit.
+It highlights exactly what they’re getting into and ensures that there are no unpleasant surprises hidden further down the line.

 If anything like this is discovered during this stage, it could be enough to deter them from taking you on as a client.
 As such, they’ll ask for things like: